If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 I don't know why I didn't say it out loud.

-Uh somebody here um somebody commented, I I would like to address I agree with everything you said.
+Somebody commented, I would like to address and I agree with everything you said.

-Just because somebody's getting rich, it doesn't mean that somebody else is getting poor.
+Just because somebody is getting rich, it doesn't mean that somebody else is getting poor.

 This is a common misconception that we are seeing.

-And somebody uh commented in my live that I would like to address it if you don't mind.
+And somebody commented in my life that I would like to address it, if you don't mind, that Alan Musk could sell his stock.

-So I I don't think that the person that that made the comment truly understands how the market works.
+So I don't think that the person that made the comment truly understands how the market works.

-In order to sell you sell your stock, you need to create a demand.
+In order to sell your stock, you need to create a demand.

-The more stock you try to sell, the more demand you create, and the more demand you create, the less of value the stock is gonna be worth.
+The more stock you try to sell, the more demand you create, and the more demand you create, the lesser value the stock is going to be worth.

-So if Elon Musk would try to sell, I don't know, 500 million dollars in in Tesla stock tomorrow, the Tesla stock price would just plummet down.
+So if Alan Musk would try to sell, I don't know, $500 million in Tesla stock tomorrow, the Tesla stock price would just plummet down.

 He can't just sell it, you know, willy-nilly.

-He wakes up one morning and he's like, let me just sell the the stock because he has a responsibility for his shareholders and and so on and so forth.
+He wakes up one morning and he's like, let me just sell the stock because he has a responsibility for his shareholders and so on and so forth.

-I I can't sell a hundred bucks in Tesla stock and nobody's gonna raise an eye, uh uh an eyebrow.
+I can sell $100 in Tesla stock and nobody's going to raise an eyebrow.

-But if he would be to sell, I don't know, 500 million dollars or half a billion, uh, the the price would go down, it would go down.
+But if he would be to sell, I don't know, $500 million or half a billion, the price would go down.

-Look, well, look what happened to the price of Bitcoin when they when they announced that they weren't gonna be using it anymore for uh Tesla purchases.
+Well, look what happened to the price of Bitcoin when they announced that they weren't going to be using it anymore for Tesla purchases.

-I mean, the tank when they made that announcement, right?
+I mean, the tanked when they made that announcement, right?

 And that's the same exact principle.